galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    >
 >    {: .comment}
 >
-> 4. In order to use mule messaging, we need to edit the uWSGI configuration of Galaxy.
+> 4. In order to use mule messaging, we need to edit the Gravity configuration of Galaxy.
 This has a default value, but we will have to override it.
 Add the following configuration as a child of the `galaxy_config` variable:
 >
 >    {% raw %}
 >    ```diff